Rebbynova/LITA_Class_Documentation/README.md

 9. [Conclusion](#conclusion)

 ## Project Overview
 This project aims to analyze and extract insight from the sales performance of a retail store.
-This project utilizes Microsoft excel for data cleaning and SQL for data querying and analysis, the goal is to identify trends and important metrics in the sales data and also produce an interactive Power Bi dashboard.
+This project utilizes Microsoft excel for data cleaning and SQL for data querying and analysis, the goal is to identify trends and important metrics in the sales data and also produce an interactive Power BI dashboard.
 ## Tools Used
 - **Excel**: For data cleaning and preliminary analysis.
 - **SQL**: For querying the dataset and generating insights.